-Challenge number Detail of challenge 1 Internal assessments indicate that maths attainment and progress among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+Challeng e number Detail of challenge 1 Internal assessments indicate that maths attainment and progress among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 2 Our assessments indicate that many of our younger disadvantaged pupils struggle with reading due to a variety of reasons but mainly due to lack of support from home.
 3 Assessments and observations indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils especially in Reception to LKS2.
 4 Our assessments show that 100% of disadvantaged children make expected progress in all foundation subjects except for PSHE and RE.
-5 Attendance is a concern for one family.
+5 Attendance is an issue for many families.
+This has a direct impact on attainment.
 6 Financial constraints make it difficult for pupils to attend trips and events which promote their cultural capital.